 They’re technically more of a mask than a goggle, though they won’t cover your nose the way a snorkel mask would.
-Easy adjustment of thick straps, smooth and comfortable silicone that stays in place and won’t leak during your swim, and 180 degrees of vision make these bulky-but-powerful goggles ideal for goggle-haters.
+Easy adjustment of the thick straps — smooth and comfortable silicone that stays in place and won’t leak during your swim — and 180 degrees of vision make these bulky-but-powerful goggles ideal for goggle-haters.

 At $35, the Aqua Sphere Seal 2.0 are the priciest regular goggles in this roundup.
-But if you find that most regular goggles simply aren’t comfortable — or you end up with intense goggle marks for hours after a swim and need a solution.
-(No one likes going from masters swim to the boardroom looking like they have two black eyes!)
-So, these might be the solution to your problem.
+But if you find that most regular goggles simply aren’t comfortable, or you end up with intense goggle marks for hours after a swim and need a solution — these might be the best swim goggles for you.

 - Lens: Clear

 - Comfortable, wide fit for people who hate goggle marks

 - Not the most aerodynamic if you’re looking for a speed-focused model

 Best Swim Goggles for Data-Lovers: FORM Swim Goggles